Helping patients make healthy lifestyle changes

 A Three-Phase Program that Provides a Continuum of Care

 Part of our commitment to helping our cardiac patients make necessary lifestyle changes is through the continuum of care our rehabilitation program provides.
-The program commences with them as patients in our Coronary Care Unit and continues after their discharge.
+The program commences with them as patients in the hospital and continues after their discharge.
 The program is comprised of three phases, which include:

 Phase I is an inpatient education program focusing on topics such as risk factor, diet, medication, sexual activity, exercise and daily activity.
 This information also can be accessed through Southwest General's in-house Patient Education Channel.